BNLNPPS/BNLNPPS.github.io/nppsorg.md

 ## Partners and collaborators

-NPPS partners and collaborates with other groups and organizations within and outside BNL.
-Prominent ones are
+NPPS partners and collaborates with other groups and organizations within and outside BNL, including
    - Omega
    - Electronic Detector Group (EDG)
    - STAR